daytonaio/content/README.md

 ### Quality Assurance
 We use `markdownlint` to ensure consistency in Markdown formatting.
 Run `npm run lint` before submitting your PR to check for any style issues.

+### First Time Contributor
+If you're contributing to the Daytona Content Programme for the first time, we require you to create a short author profile.
+This profile will be used to credit you for your work and provide readers with information about your background and expertise.
+Follow these steps to create and submit your author profile:

+1. Create a new Markdown file in the `authors` folder.
+2. Name the file using the format `firstname-lastname.md` (e.g., `jane-doe.md`).
+3. Use the provided template in the `authors` folder to fill out your profile information.
+4. Fill in all the fields with your information.
+5. Place your author image and company logos in the `authors/assets` folder, using clear and descriptive filenames.
+6. In your profile, reference the image and logo files using relative paths from the `authors` folder.
+7. Once you've completed your profile, include it in the same pull request as your first content contribution.

 ## How to Propose a New Content